hdigital/ess-linking/README.md

 # ESS parties

 Code and supplementary information for: Paul Bederke and Holger Döring.
 2023.
-“Harmonizing and Linking Party Information: The ESS as an Example of Complex Data Linking.”
+“Harmonizing and Linking Party Information: The ESS as an Example of Complex Data Linking.” — see [manuscript](Bederke_Doering_2023.pdf)

 ## Notes